hallgren/partial-react/README.md

+# partial-react

-# partial-react is a branch from turbo-react that updates a custom element instead of only the body the body element.
+partial-react is a branch from turbo-react that updates a custom element instead of only the body the body element.

 **Demo:** https://partial-react.herokuapp.com/